 59. “as i get older(79) on my next birthday what is the best way to maintain my court movement?”

 – I once had a student who was 81.
-I loved him as a friend first and as the way he committed to improving his tennis.
+I loved the way he committed to improving his tennis.

 Get an in-depth analysis of court coverage by clicking here.

 60. “how to keep my eye on the ball!”

 61. “I teach my daughter, who is 23 years old; she plays very well, but in a match play hers nerves often a prank.
 Can you give me some tips on how to train these?”

 – The pieces of advice I gave to no. 51 (above) might help in teaching your daughter how to play tennis in a more relaxed state of mind.
 Best of luck!